CRM · Fort Worth

 Exactly what you get

 You get a CRM that finally matches a Fort Worth pursuit.
 A capture record follows a program from first market intel to award and through option years.
 An account holds every role it plays.
 Quals and past performance sit one click from the next proposal.
 And ITAR-sensitive data stays where your contracts demand.
-Wire it to your ERP so a win becomes a costed job, to business intelligence dashboards for pursuit-pipeline health, and to a helpdesk system for post-award program support.
+Wire it to your ERP so a win becomes a costed job, to business intelligence (BI) dashboards for pursuit-pipeline health, and to a helpdesk system for post-award program support.

 How to choose a developer in Fort Worth